Jack McKeon: General manager of Padres

 McKeon then moved from the field into the front office.
 He began the 1980 season as the top assistant to Bob Fontaine, the general manager of the San Diego Padres.
-During the 1980 All-Star break, with the Padres in last place in the National League West Division, owner Ray Kroc and club president Ballard F. Smith fired Fontaine and replaced him with McKeon, making him a first-time general manager at the age of 49.
+During the 1980 All-Star break, with the Padres in last place in the National League West Division, owner Ray Kroc and club president Ballard Smith fired Fontaine and replaced him with McKeon, making him a first-time general manager at the age of 49.
 During his first off-season, he set about rebuilding the Padres through a flurry of trades—earning his "Trader Jack" nickname.

 He began by acquiring young catcher Terry Kennedy from Herzog's St. Louis Cardinals in an 11-player deal.
 Over the next four off seasons, he would also trade for Dave Dravecky, Garry Templeton, Carmelo Martínez, and Graig Nettles, draft young stars Tony Gwynn and Kevin McReynolds, and sign free agents Steve Garvey and Goose Gossage, the core of San Diego's 1984 National League champions.
 In June 1989, he traded his own son-in-law, pitcher Greg Booker.

 He told the New York Times in 1988: "Why do I trade?
 I'm aggressive.
 I'm confident.
 I'm a gambler.
 I'm willing to make a trade and not be afraid I'll get nailed."